karl-cardenas-coding/go-lambda-cleanup/README.md

 4. If your application is running on an Amazon EC2 instance, IAM role for Amazon EC2.

+_If there is an MFA serial attached to the credentials, you will be prompted for an MFA token._

 #### Shared File Example
 If `~/.aws/config` and `~/.aws/config` is setup for the AWS CLI then you may leverage the existing profile configuration for authentication.
 ```shell